 - you won’t have access to the Financial Services Compensation Scheme (FSCS)

 - loan-based crowdfunding is higher risk than holding money on deposit.
 You may lose some or all of the money that you invest

-- your capital will not be repaid and/or dividend or premiums will not be paid if the company you invest in defaults or there is a fraud
+- Your capital will not be repaid and/or dividends will not be paid if the company you invest in defaults or there is a fraud.

-- if you hold shares in a business or project, it is unlikely that income in the form of dividends will be paid.
-The value of your investment may be diluted if more shares are issued, and many start-up businesses undergo multiple rounds of funding
+- If you hold shares in a business or project, it is unlikely that income in the form of dividends will be paid.
+The value of your investment may be diluted if more shares are issued, and this is likely as many start-up businesses undergo multiple rounds of funding.

-- if firms do handle clients’ money without FCA permission or authorisation, there will be no protection for investors in place.
-This is a particular risk if a platform fails and becomes insolvent
+- If firms do handle clients’ money without our permission or authorisation, there will be no protection for investors in place.
+This is a particular risk if a platform fails and becomes insolvent.

 - Most platforms do not have a way you can cash in your investment (a secondary market).